 Decanting is the process of pouring a bottle of wine into a glass wine decanter before serving it to guests.
 Decanting may benefit the wine by allowing the flavors to open up before it is served, and can also reduce the amount of sediment that could transfer from a bottle to a glass.
 Decanting essentially increases the surface area of the wine that is exposed to oxygen, which can improve the bouquet, or the overall aroma of the wine.
 At a fine dining restaurant, older red wines are almost always decanted, due to sediment that may have formed over time.
 However, younger reds and whites can benefit from decanting too, helping to reveal additional aromas and flavors.
 A guest may even request that a wine be decanted, so if the restaurant has the freedom and ability to offer all guests the choice, it is best to offer it.
 Decanting is done in the back of the house and out of site of guests.
 To decant a wine, be sure the bottle has had time to rest in an upright position so any sediment can settle.
 Gently open the bottle, then pour the wine slowly down the side into the decanter.

 Presentation is important in many aspects of the restaurant and beverage industry, but especially important when it comes to serving bottles of wine.
 When a customer orders a bottle, there are certain steps to follow that offer the guest the best of service, attention to detail and overall experience.
 In general, handle the wine bottle with care, as shaking it could agitate any sediment in the bottle, and approach the service professionally.
 Be sure all the guests who will be partaking have wine glasses at their table settings.

-Show the bottle to the guest who ordered it.
 It does not matter if the guest who ordered the wine is an experienced patriarch or a 21-year-old woman.
 When bringing the wine to the table, show it to the person who ordered it, who will be the initial taster.
 If a man and woman are dining together, and the woman orders the wine, it is considered insulting to the woman if the server immediately presents the wine to the man.
 If a group at one table collectively negotiates the type of wine they would like, it is appropriate to ask the table which of them would like to taste the wine when you return to the table with the bottle.
 Be sure to hold the bottle so that the guest can verify the label and communicate their approval.

 Before opening the wine, be sure each person who will partake has a wine glass at their table setting.
 When opening, hold the bottle in one hand and the corkscrew in the other hand.
 Use a waiter’s corkscrew—also called a wine-key—or t-shaped corkscrew to open the bottle.
 If available, use the foil knife on the corkscrew to remove the foil from the mouth of the bottle, and place it in your apron or pants pocket—never on the tablecloth.
 Wipe the mouth of the bottle with a clean napkin to remove any dust.
 Insert the spiral of the corkscrew into the cork.
 If using a waiter’s corkscrew, secure the arm on the lip of the bottle to provide leverage.
 If using a t-shape corkscrew, removal will require a bit more force.
 Pull the cork out quickly, but try for as soundless a removal as possible.